Xophmeister/osswarm/README.md

 * **`image/src/docker.json`** \
   Configures Docker's networking to avoid internal conflicts
 * **Fault Tolerance** \
-  Partitioning is simulated using hypervisor affinity, distributing over availability zones is preferable, if supported; see the `infrastructure/compute` Terraform module for details
+  Partitioning is simulated using hypervisor affinity (see the `infrastructure/compute` Terraform module for details); distribution over availability zones is preferable, if supported
 * **DNS** \
   DNS is provided by Infoblox and is defined in the following locations:
   * **`infrastructure/Makefile`** \